irishakarpova/Data-Table-Comp_REST/README.md

-For Consuming REST APIs in a React Application, I use Redux library to create Store witch serves for the most part as one Single Source of Truth.
+When Consuming REST APIs in a React Application, I use the Redux library to share data between components.
 There are different other ways to approach it.
 In each case, we evaluate which approach is better.
 In my experience, the Redux library shows a convenient approach and good results on scale projects.

 <h3>STEP 1.
 Creating A Table With React/Redux</h3>